 These layouts feature clean, crisp lines and geometric shapes for a contemporary feel.
 Perhaps for an electronic or dance music?

 Apply filters to alter the mood or style or your album cover.
-These covers go from desaturated to ‘whimsical’ to vivdly saturated and each has a very different feel and suggests a different mood of music.
+Each cover has a very different feel and suggests a different mood of music.

 03. Use your own images